aiven/aiven-docs/docs/tools/terraform/howto/upgrade-provider-v1-v2.md

 3. Update the existing state file, by running:

     `terraform state replace-provider registry.terraform.io/-/aiven registry.terraform.io/aiven/aiven`
-    you will replace old Aiven terraform provider references to the new format.
+    you will replace old Aiven Terraform Provider references to the new format.

 4. Run `terraform 0.13upgrade` to see any additional fixes recommended by HashiCorp.
-If you are using more providers than Aiven provider you most likely need to upgrade them as well.
+If you are using more providers than Aiven Provider you most likely need to upgrade them as well.
 More information [here](https://www.terraform.io/upgrade-guides/0-13.html).